systemetric/docs.robocon.uk/src/content/docs/programming/markers.md

 ---
 You can access (and print) this year's markers [here](/assets/markers.pdf).

-- Ruby markers are on pages 1-9
+- Supply crates and supply drop markers are on pages 1-9
 - Arena markers are from page 10 onwards